ForwardStory/forwardstory.github.io/_pages/home.md

   <p style="font-size: 1.2em; margin-top: 0;">
     Communications Strategist and Content Creator
   </p>
   <p><em>Behind the AI hype, let's be practical.
-I'm your human in the loop — helping you clarify your goals, create content, and drive results.</em></p>
+I'm your human in the loop — helping you clarify your goals, create content, and achieve results.</em></p>
 </header>

 <!-- Navigation Links -->